ShriSingh/Scientific-Computing-in-Python/README.md

 - Exercise10.py: Learning Tree Reversal by Building a Binary Search Tree

 Here's a list of projects in this FreeCodeCamp's certification:
-- Arthimetic Formatter: Takes in a string containing addition & substraction problems, breaks them into separate problems, stacks them vertically, and solves them.
+- **Arthimetic Formatter:** Takes in a string containing addition & substraction problems, breaks them into separate problems, stacks them vertically, and solves them
-- Time Calculator: Adds a start time and a duration time and returns the result.
+- **Time Calculator:** Adds a start time and a duration time and returns the result
+- **Budget App:** Tracks money deposited, withdrawn, and used for different budget catgories, along with a bar chart displaying percentage of all the money allocated to the budget categories.